The walk from Lulworth Cove to Durdle door is a classic little beauty.

 What this off piste section also offers, is even better views as you go up much higher than the main path.
 For the first bit, you will still be within view of all the people on the main path, but they soon disappear out of view.
 You really do feel like you have the whole place to yourself.

-Once at the top you get a great 360 degree view of the whole area.
+Once at the top of the hill, you get a great 360 degree view of the whole area.

-Whether you have taken the main path or gone off piste, once you walk to the top of the ascent, you will get views up ahead of where Durdle Door is.
+Whether you have taken the main path or gone off piste, once you walk to the top of the hill, you will get views ahead of the long path leading towards where Durdle Door is.
 You can’t see the arch yet, but you will soon.

 Descend the hill

-Now continue following the path down (or descend off the big hill to join the path).
-Then a bit further along, near the holiday park, walk though a gate.
+Now continue following the coastal path down (or descend off the big hill to join the path).
+Then a bit further along, near the Durdle Door holiday park, walk though a gate.

 Once through the gate, take a left to walk away from the holiday park.
-Then descend further to first reach Man O’War beach.
+Then descend further to reach the cliff edge overlooking reach Man O’War beach.

 Walk to Durdle Door